numoonchld/numoonchld.github.io/_posts/2019-01-21-heroku-environment-pipeline.md

 _**the `production` remote:**_

-the *heroku* pipeline was initialized with the production stage app, now to specify a dedicated production *remote*
+the *heroku* pipeline was initialized with the production stage app, now specify a dedicated production *remote* name

     heroku git:remote --remote production --app tulpa-gen